Sunday, June 30, 2024

 At the street side below La Pedrera

 He was an eccentric man, from all accounts and died a rather tragic death.
-Apparently he was knocked down in the street (which was quite a miracle) by one of the few petrol driven cars on the road.
+Apparently he was knocked down in the street (which was quite a miracle) by a street tram on the road.
 It was in the late 1920s then and no one recognised the Master when he was brought to the hospital.

 He died of his injuries, or what we have been told by the tour guides.